sh0tzz/riot-games-auto-login/README.md

 # About
 A program that automatically logs you into any current game made by Riot Games.
 This includes League of Legends, Legends of Runeterra and Valorant.
 # Recommended settings
-It's recommended to use 1920x1080 resolution when using the app, since some values are set as flat values and don't use coefficients.
+It's recommended to use 1920x1080 monitor resolution when using the app, since some values are set as flat values and don't use coefficients.
+If you have multiple monitors, it will only work if the Riot Client is on the main monitor.
 The program was created on Python 3.8.5, so that's the known-to-work version.
 # Prerequisites
 There are prerequisites for the program to work.
 It needs these modules: